antonjan/AI-with-opencv/pdf_to_img_ocr_text/README.md

 # This program will take a pdf with an images embedded and then extract the images and then use OCR to extract the text from the images
+if you are looking at Llama2 Rag implimentation look at my implimentation here https://github.com/antonjan/local_ai_with_pdf

 ## Usage
 you need to add two parameters the inputfile witch should be pdf with images embedid with in them and output file where the Text will be saved